ABOUT US

 • WPCV is building a sustainable financial model - applying for grants, sponsorships, and donations to support our work now and into the future.

-A Community Land Trust
+A Community-Led, Conservation Land Trust

 Previously in Australia, land conservation was either the domain of the government, large organisations, or wealthy individuals.

-Who we are
+Who we Are

 • Victor Ostrowsky